 Federally funded projects require environmental screening that follows the National Environmental Policy Act process (NEPA) to establish existing socioeconomic and environmental conditions and weigh the potential impacts that may be caused by the range of alternatives under consideration.
 When analyzing the alternatives, federal and state regulations require careful assessment and mitigation or avoidance of the potential negative environmental impacts.
 Environmental resources analyzed include air, noise, hazardous or contaminated sites, parks, wetlands, water resources, social and economic impacts, and cultural resources such as historic structures and facilities.

-Your input is important to every phase of the study.
-The study team will collect information such as how the local community uses the bridge, any current traffic problems and how the public sees alternative solutions.
-Community outreach during the planning stages is a vital part of the LCD process and we encourage the community to follow, participate and help make sure every potential effective element has been considered and examined for its viability.
+Your input is important to every phase of the LCPD process.
+The study team will continue to collect information such as how the local community uses the bridge, any current traffic problems and how the public sees the Preliminary Proposed Alternative (PPA).
+Continued community outreach during the preliminary engineering stage is a vital part of the National Environmental Policy Act (NEPA) process and we encourage the community to follow, participate and help make sure every potential effective element has been considered and examined for its viability.

 Public meetings are a good way to make your voice heard.
 At public meetings, the project team will be present to answer your questions.
 If you are unable to attend a meeting, you can stay up-to-date on project developments by visiting this website and reviewing the meeting minutes and PowerPoint presentation.

-The study team are committed to keeping the public informed throughout the Valley Road (County 512) Bridge over the Passaic River Local Concept Development study.
+The study team are committed to keeping the public informed throughout the Valley Road (County 512) Bridge over the Passaic River Local Preliminary Engineering study.
 Our aim is to keep you up to date on the project and respond to your questions and concerns.
 You can stay up to date on project developments by visiting this website and reviewing the meeting minutes and meeting presentations.

 We encourage community members to voice their concerns and contribute suggestions.
 For questions or comments, contact: